marcspicer/generate-lead/readme.rst

 Step 4: Change the config['base_url'] with url domain address from application/config/config.php

+Step 5: For Testing the URL is yourdomain/testcase

-Step 5: For listing of lead the URL is yourdomain/lead/lead_listing
+Step 6: For listing of lead the URL is yourdomain/lead/lead_listing